aquinto/gfa-tester/README.md

     input_file_name = 'grades-p1.csv'
     output_file_name = 'p1-gfa-results.csv'
 ```
+Once these changes are made, we can move on to changes **only** certain variables.
+These variables will depend on whether we are handling a manually graded project or autograded project.

 ### Usage: Handling Manually Graded Projects

 I will be giving a usage case for manual projects below.
+First, let us download the student's scores for that given project.

+1. Download the given project, make sure to check off 'Shown' for **Sub-scores for assignments**

-First, we need to determine the column names for each of the requirements needed to pass the GFA.
+Secondly, we need to determine the column names for each of the requirements needed to pass the GFA.

-1. In the **'View & Enter Scores'** section, you'll have all the assignments listed in the first row of the table presented.
+2. In the **'View & Enter Scores'** section, you'll have all the assignments listed in the first row of the table presented.
     - Select the correct project listed in the grades server.
-2. Once you selected the correct project, you will see the sub-columns for that given project along with the total possible points for those sub-columns.
+3. Once you selected the correct project, you will see the sub-columns for that given project along with the total possible points for those sub-columns.
     - Those sub-columns represent the requirements listed in the project description.

     Below is an example of what a project's sub-columns could look like: